 You’ve heard it before: “Location, location, location.”
-This saying - the idea that location is often the determining factor in whether a business succeeds or fails - is potentially more true for restaurants than for any other type of business.
+The idea that location is often the determining factor in whether a business succeeds or fails is especially true for restaurants.
 Even with a great concept, rockstar personnel, and a clear strategy, new restaurants often fail because they open in a location that isn't the right fit.

-When aspiring restaurant owners look to make their dream a reality, they often need to attract investors to help get the business off the ground.
-As part of that process, restaurateurs must create a comprehensive business plan in which they lay out their entire vision for the new restaurant.
-In addition to the financial elements, seasoned restaurant investors will evaluate the restaurant real estate portion of the business plan very carefully.
-This means that choosing the right location is critical to both a prospective owner's ability to get the new business started and to succeeding once his dream becomes a reality.
+When aspiring restaurant owners look to bring their dreams to life, they often need to attract investors to help get the business off the ground.
+As part of that process, they must create a comprehensive restaurant business plan where they can lay out their entire vision for the new restaurant.
+In addition to the restaurant’s projected finances, seasoned restaurant investors will also carefully evaluate the restaurant real estate portion of the business plan.

 Selecting the Neighborhood

 Before you can look at specific sites for your new restaurant, you need to identify your ideal neighborhood, based on a number of factors.

 In most cases, you probably won’t sign on the dotted line for your restaurant space until you’ve received funding from investors.
 But in order to set the new restaurant up for success, and to attract investors, it’s critical that you choose a neighborhood based on the following considerations.

 The first step towards finding the ideal location for a new restaurant is identifying the market and customer profile your restaurant will aim to attract.
 Describe your ideal customer in as much detail as possible to build a persona.
 Answer the following questions, in as much detail as possible.

 What’s their income level, and what do they spend money on?